 Leisure around the sea: Just picture this - sitting back and reclining on logs and hammocks, right next to an idyllic beach.
 It already sounds relaxing.
 Don’t forget to plan a visit to the Chutes de la Lobe.
 The place is not close to an ordinary beach.
 Chutes de la Lobe is a gorgeous waterfall that plunges into the sea.
 The site is as pretty as a picture.
 Transport is not a problem.
 You can choose to hire a moto-taxi.
 Try and plan a trip with the Urbain Mandoua.
 Why go by road when a motor-canoe can sail you through a streaming river?
 There are a few other perks too.
 You can gorge upon delicious lunch consisting of plantains, shrimps, sole fish, and others.
 If you are lucky enough, you might just bump into the Pygmies.
 Bear in mind: Pygmies are not very social.
 Don’t push them if they are not interested in socializing with you.
 You can watch their animal traps, shrimp baskets, and huts though.

 Visiting Cameroon is a great idea, but the country is not entirely safe.
 The roads are hardly maintained.
 There’s almost no light.
 Driving on such roads is quite risky.

-Some of the downsides for international travellers you need to know.
+Some of the downsides for international travelers you need to know.